Bess Truman: Social role

-President Roosevelt died on April 12, 1945, immediately making Harry Truman the president of the United States and Bess Truman the first lady of the United States.
+President Roosevelt died on April 12, 1945, immediately ascending Harry Truman to become the President of the United States and Bess Truman the First Lady of the United States.
 Bess reportedly wept when she first heard the news.
 After making arrangements for her mother, Bess' first act as first lady was to give her condolences to the widowed Eleanor Roosevelt shortly before attending her husband's inauguration.
 They moved into Blair House on April 16, allowing Eleanor time to vacate the White House, and they occupied the White House on May 7.
 Bess had only limited social responsibilities during her first months as first lady, as the nation was in the midst of World War II and in mourning of President Roosevelt.
 She stayed in the White House until the end of the month before making her first return trip to Independence.

 After the end of World War II, Bess was responsible for restoring the White House social season, and she organized the White House's receptions and events.
 She was inspired by the history of the White House and that of the Monroe administration in particular.
 She chose to host a more limited social season in response to postwar food shortages, replacing large dinners with informal luncheons.
 She emphasized courteousness and respect for all of her guests, including political opponents and others that she disliked.
 Bess received about one hundred letters each day, and she spent much time replying to each one.
 She also maintained some social obligations in Washington society, including regular attendance of luncheons in her honor.

 Bess felt great anxiety at public events and wished to avoid being the center of attention.
 She underwent a humiliating experience a few weeks into her tenure as first lady when she was asked to christen airplanes by striking champagne bottles against them.
 The first bottle had not been scored to allow for an easy break, causing Bess to ineffectually strike the bottle against the plane's hull several times amid a crowd of spectators and reporters.
 Harry would tease her about this event, and she would eventually join the family in laughing at the footage.

 Bess found the White House's lack of privacy distasteful.
 As her husband put it later, she was "not especially interested" in the "formalities and pomp or the artificiality" that surrounded the presidential family.
 Though she steadfastly fulfilled the social obligations of her position, she did only what she thought was necessary.
 She resisted any changes to her lifestyle, often handling bookkeeping, dusting, and other chores on her own, though she did enjoy having domestic servants.
 She dressed simply, preferring conservative gowns and suits rather than more elaborate dresses.
 When the White House was rebuilt during Harry's second term, the family lived in Blair House and kept their social life to a minimum.
 The responsibility of finding new venues for larger events fell to Bess.